Wednesday, 23 March 2011

 Over to you

-e and don’t attempt to pick one up.
+If you want to watch the ‘dance of the adders’, please remember that these beautiful snakes are venomous.
+Nobody has died from an adder bite since 1975, but it is still wise to treat them with respect.
+They are shy creatures and will not bite without provocation, but observe from a distance and don’t attempt to pick one up.
 Adders can be found throughout the county, in a range of different habitats, including heath, forest and scrub.
 Dartmoor is a refuge for them and a great place to see them.
 According to local folklore, Wistman’s Wood ‘writhes with adders more venomous than any others on Dartmoor’.
 I once went blackberrying at Padley Common, Chagford and suddenly found myself surrounded by half a dozen dozing adders, having blundered right into the middle of them and more recently, I came across several adders on a footpath through a forestry plantation close to Tottiford Reservoir, near Christow.

 Another local story says that to find adders you need to look for dragonflies, which were supposedly put on the moor to warn of the presence of these venomous snakes, hovering above them to give their location away.
 A more scientific approach involves checking out habitat edges such as clearings amongst dense bracken, grassy woodland rides … any sunny spot close to dense cover that the snake can dive into, should danger threaten.